openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/configure_devices.md

 @snippet ov_properties_migration.cpp core_get_ro_property

-The snippets below show how to migrate from an Inference Engine device configuration to OpenVINO Runtime API 2.0 steps.
+The snippets below explain how to migrate from an Inference Engine device configuration to OpenVINO Runtime API 2.0 steps.

 ### Set configuration values